jdb9158/OSINT/README.md

 # Social Shield
 Social Shield is a Social Media Vulnerability Scanner that can analyze profiles from Instagram and Snapchat, revealing potential privacy risks and providing tailored privacy tips.

+## Features
+- Login functionality for Instagram with support for two-factor authentication.
+- Extract and analyze EXIF data from downloaded media.
+- Detailed privacy tips for both Instagram and Snapchat users.
+- Ability to scan multiple profiles and summarize potential vulnerabilities.

 ## Getting Started

 ### Prerequisites